-You must also submit Form AU-11 showing the amount of the credit you are claiming along with all supporting documentation, including a copy of your purchase invoice showing the sales tax paid to your supplier, and a copy of the sales invoice to Mr. N showing the sales tax collected.
+When you Web File your return, you must complete the credit or refund details page showing the amount of the credit you are claiming along with all supporting documentation, including a copy of your purchase invoice showing the sales tax paid to your supplier, and a copy of the sales invoice to Mr. N showing the sales tax collected.

 Example: After completing the repair of the porch described in the preceding example, Mr. N asks if he can purchase the leftover lumber and nails because his son wants to build a doghouse.
 You agree to sell the remaining lumber and nails to Mr. N for a small mark-up in price.
 Your invoice to Mr. N would look like this:

 The sale of the lumber and nails is a retail sale.
 When you file your sales tax return for that period, you will include the $70 as part of your taxable sales on your return and include the $4.90 as part of your sales tax due.
 You may then claim the credit for the $4.20 you paid in sales tax to your supplier.
 When you Web File your return, you must also complete the credit or refund details page showing the amount of the credit you are claiming, along with copies of all supporting documentation, including your purchase invoice for the materials and a copy of your sales invoice showing the charge to Mr. N.